KPDwyer/KPDwyer.Github.io/_posts/2019-04-10-Autotile-Pipeline.markdown

 I had hoped that those auto-generated UVs could be overridden somewhere, but it seems that they can't.
 Without custom UVs on the Sprites custom geometry, this idea is sort of a dead end.

 # In Closing
 I'm not super jazzed about any of this, really.
 It seems like we should be able to feed our own UVs into a Sprite's mesh to manually sample from the atlas in a more flexible way, but here we are:  2 solutions for rapid AutoTile generation in Unity.
 One favors simplicity, and one favors texture memory.
 Thanks for reading!
+Thanks [Mack](https://twitter.com/Macktimus), for proofreading + editing!